 So, whether you’re looking for a visit from the world's latest superhero (our very own Bookman or Bookgirl!), an opportunity to learn more about well-loved characters through drawing and illustration or some magical ways of inspiring pupils to tell their own tales, you’ll find something to suit you here! read on to find our more about our World Book Day 2019 - School Workshops and Visits here!

-Among the World Book Day 2019 - School Workshops and Visits you can choose from are ...
+Among the World Book Day 2019 - School Workshops, Assemblies and Author Visits you can choose from are ...

 A Visit from Bookman - Character Visit

 The world’s newest superhero, Bookman, has the extraordinary power of bringing stories to life – and he’ll fly into your school all set to help your pupils in doing the same.
-Armed just with his trusty Book Bag, he’ll make an unexpected appearance at an assembly before leading classes through a series of exciting, engaging and enticing drama workshops (all differentiated for age).
+Armed just with his trusty Book Bag, he’ll make an unexpected appearance at an assembly before leading classes through a series of exciting, engaging and enticing drama-based workshops (all differentiated for age).
 And the outcomes?
 Connection-making, Freeze-Frames and Talking Tableaux, illustrating key narrative moments from a host of well-loved stories!

 "Thank you so much for the brilliant experience given to the children on Monday.
 Bookman was great with the children, they all thoroughly enjoyed the workshops and the assembly in the morning.
 Having to be creative and use their imaginations reminded them about the enjoyment of reading."
 (Class Teacher, St Peter's Primary School)